 A few years ago, before I’d ever set foot in the place, if you’d told me that after going to Dollywood I’d be eager to return, I’d have thought you didn’t know me very well.
 Then I went to Dollywood and was completely won over.
 It’s no ordinary theme park.

-Yes, even after visiting Dollywood on two separate occasions, I look forward to returning for more fun and discovery.
+Yes, even after visiting Dollywood on multiple occasions, I look forward to returning for more fun and discovery.
 That’s high praise considering that I’m not what you’d call a ‘theme park person’.
-But Dollywood—which has been named “World’s Friendliest Park” for five consecutive years by Amusement Today—is no ordinary mashup of carnival rides and hyper children.
+But Dollywood—which has been named “World’s Friendliest Park” for five consecutive years by Amusement Today—is no ordinary mash-up of carnival rides and hyper children.
 There really is something for everyone here, even grownups.